google/orbit/contrib/automation_tests/README.md

 The Orbit UI is 64 bit only and pywinauto requires the bitness of python to match the bitness of the program under test.

+*For Google internal users only:*

+You can download the
+[python distribution used in the automatic test runs](https://pantheon.corp.google.com/storage/browser/_details/orbit-integration-test-data/WPy64-3830.zip;tab=live_object?project=orbitprofiler), unpack it and start 'WinPython Command Prompt.exe'.
+All pathes will be set correctly and the dependencies are installed.

 ## Running the tests locally

 Before running an E2E test, the following conditions need to be met: